Yolo Vision Shenzhen

 Automated Machine Learning (AutoML)

-• Data Preparation: Raw data is rarely ready for training.
-AutoML tools automate data cleaning, handling missing values, and formatting inputs.
-This ensures that the training data is standardized and reliable.
+• Data Cleaning and Preparation: Raw data is rarely ready for training.
+AutoML tools automatically handle missing values, detect outliers, and format training data to ensure consistency.

 Real-World Applications

-The following example demonstrates how to initiate an automated tuning session to optimize model performance on a specific dataset:
+The following example shows how to initiate an automated tuning session, which iteratively improves model performance on a dataset:

 from ultralytics import YOLO